By Michael Hernandez

-Canadian authorities confirmed Wednesday that they arrested the chief financial officer of China's Huawei Technologies at Washington's request over alleged violations of Iran sanctions.
+Canadian authorities confirmed Wednesday that they have arrested the chief financial officer of China's Huawei Technologies at Washington’s request over alleged violations of Iran sanctions.

 Meng Wanzhou was arrested in Vancouver, British Columbia, according to Canada's Justice Department.
 In addition to serving on Huawei's board, Meng is also the daughter of company founder Ren Zhengfei.